VibeHost

 Grants and visibility

 How VibeHost decides who can see and act on an app.
-All gates AND-compose.
+Password is the only true AND-gate; share links bypass visibility/grant but never password.

 access granted